-The medical device segment of the women's healthcare market is highly fragmented.
+CooperSurgical - Our CooperSurgical business competes in the highly fragmented medical device segment of the women's healthcare market.
 CooperSurgical has steadily grown its market presence and distribution system by developing products and acquiring companies and products that complement its business model.
+In October 2014, CooperSurgical acquired EndoSee Corporation, a developer of an office-based disposable hysteroscopy system that has FDA clearance.
+We paid \$44.0 million for EndoSee and expect the acquisition to be neutral to earnings per share excluding acquisition costs and related amortization.
 We intend to continue to invest in CooperSurgical's business through acquisitions of companies and product lines.
-CooperSurgical product sales are categorized based on the point of healthcare delivery including products used in medical office and surgical procedures by obstetricians and gynecologists (ob/gyns) representing 67% of CooperSurgical's net sales.
-CooperSurgical's remaining sales represent products used in fertility clinics that now represent 33% of CooperSurgical's net sales up from 16% in the prior year period due to the July 2012 acquisition of Origio, a global in-vitro fertilization medical device company.
+CooperSurgical product sales are categorized based on the point of healthcare delivery including products used in medical office and surgical procedures by obstetricians and gynecologists (ob/gyns) that represented 65% of CooperSurgical's net sales in fiscal 2014.
+CooperSurgical's remaining sales are products used in fertility clinics that now represent 35% of CooperSurgical's net sales compared to 33% in fiscal 2013.